 １．When can I enter JILA?

-The new semester starts in every April and October (for long-term course students).
+The new semester starts in every April, July, October, January (for long-term course students).
 We can accept short-term course students anytime if their levels match the existing lessons.

 ２．When do you accept the application?
 What do I need to submit?

 It takes almost a half year from the date the application is submitted to the time the visa is issued.
 Please see this page for the necessary documents to be submitted.

 Over 16 years old (high school student or above) for long-term course students.
 For short-term course, over 12 years old (junior-high school or above).

 Four hours per day.
 From 9:00AM to 12:50PM for Morning classes, and from 1:10PM to 5:00PM for Afternoon classes.

 ５．I’d like to know the details of lesson contents.

 We offer lessons depending on the students’ level and purpose: – For those who wish to go to higher education institution, we focus on acquiring advanced skills of Japanese language to enter university.
 Specifically, we mainly teach academic phrases and vocabulary which shall be necessary for the admission exam. – Lessons for improving the conversation skill for daily life. – Introduction of customs and common sense in Japan which is important to know to live and work in Japanese society. – Learn Japanese through Japanese traditional culture experience workshops and “Cool Japan”.